Community alarm service

 Who can benefit from the service?

-Anyone who lives in County Durham who feels they are vulnerable or at risk could benefit from the reassurance and assistance the service can provide.
+Anyone who lives in County Durham who feels they are vulnerable or at risk could benefit from the reassurance and assistance the service can provide (if you live outside the county, you may still able to use this service - contact us for more information).
 This includes those who:

 - are older people